anthony-linaro/shrinkwrap/documentation/userguide/configstore/cca-3world.rst

 Once built, the user must get some of the generated artifacts into the FVP environment.
 This can either be done by copying them to the host's rootfs or by sharing them into the FVP using 9p.

-If copying to the rootfs, something like this should work.
+For the time being, there is an issue in the linux kernel's handling of 9p which does not share correctly the guest image to the guest EFI, preventing the guest to boot.
+Copying the artifacts into the host's rootfs is the way to go.
+Something like the following example should work.
 For simplicity, this example reuses the guest filesystem generated with buildroot as the host's rootfs, after resizing it so that there is room for the guest's rootfs:

 .. code-block:: shell